 - BS, Syracuse University (Department of Psychology), 2000

 My research focuses on human development and family studies in adulthood and late life, with emphases in biopsychosocial approaches to health and wellbeing across the lifespan, including studies of stress, depressive symptoms, social support.
-These interests manifest themselves in three main research areas: 1) Caregiving for persons with Alzheimer’s and other dementias, 2) Quality of life and progression of dementia, and 3) Functional ability/disability in late life:
+These interests manifest themselves in four main research areas: 1) Caregiving for persons with Alzheimer’s and other dementias [both basic research and program evaluation], 2) Quality of life and progression of dementia [basic research], 3) Functional ability and the transition into disability in late life [basic research], and 4) Stress, mood, and well-being across the lifespan, particularly for vulnerable adults [both basic research and program evaluation]:

-- Caregiving for Persons with Alzheimer’s and other Dementias: I have collaborated with the Alzheimer’s Association Utah Chapter and the State of Utah Division of Aging Services on several program evaluation projects assessing the extent to which the educational, psychological, and family-focused counseling sessions improve outcomes for family caregivers of individuals with dementia.
-I also have interests in the use of technology (smart phone apps) to support improving the care environment.
+- Caregiving for Persons with Alzheimer’s and other Dementias: I have collaborated with the Alzheimer’s Association Utah Chapter, the State of Utah Division of Aging Services, USU Extension, and the Federal Corporation for National and Community Service on several program evaluation projects assessing the extent to which the educational, psychological, and family-focused counseling sessions improve outcomes for family caregivers of individuals with dementia, and volunteers providing respite for caregivers via a grant from the Retired Senior Volunteer Program (RSVP).
+With collaborators across disciplines and universities I adapted an online self-guided Acceptance and Commitment Therapy program for dementia caregivers.

-- Quality of Life and Progression of Dementia, and Dementia Prevention: I have an ongoing project involving observational methods to examine staff interactions, recreational activities, and client affect and mood in memory care units.
-I have also served as investigator on the Cache County Dementia Progression Study, where I am interested in uncovering how the caregiving environment affects the progression of dementia, as well as the financial cost of care.
-I am an investigator on the Gray Matter’s project (PI: Maria Norton), with interests in understanding how middle aged people can use smartphone technology to improve behaviors (Social Engagement and other lifestyle factors) related to Alzheimer’s risk.
+- Quality of Life and Progression of Dementia, and Dementia Prevention: I have used observational methods to examine staff interactions, recreational activities, and client affect and mood in memory care units.
+I have also served as investigator on the Cache County Dementia Progression Study, where I assessed how the caregiving environment affects the progression of dementia, as well as the financial cost of care.
+I was an investigator on the Gray Matter’s project (PI: Maria Norton), with interests in understanding how middle aged people can use smartphone technology to improve behaviors (Social Engagement and other lifestyle factors) related to Alzheimer’s risk.

 - Functional ability/Disability in Late Life: I collaborate with the Institute for Gerontology at Jönköping University in Sweden, utilizing multiple longitudinal studies of late life.
 I examine patterns of health and functional decline and the role of psychosocial variables such as depressive symptoms and social support as buffers in the disablement process.
 I received NIH funding to combine Swedish data into a large longitudinal sample of older adults, studying interrelationships between disease, cognition, physical functioning, social support and well-being over time.
 I also currently collaborate with Sunshine Terrace and collect data on functional performance in clients across multiple care settings, to determine interdepartmental trends, as well as intra-departmental changes over time in client outcomes.